 The time taken to review resumes has a huge impact on the overall speed of your recruitment process.
 Determine exactly what to look for in each resume to ensure they’re reviewed efficiently, fairly and objectively.

 When reviewing each resume, look for red flags that might indicate the candidate is not a good match, such as poor presentation and careless mistakes, and benchmark each resume against the agreed hiring criteria.
 A shortlist of top candidates should eventually be identified with a complete stakeholder agreement.

 An interview must be capable of delivering a great first impression of the company and its culture, while thoroughly assessing candidates’ strengths and qualities beyond their technical skills.
 Robert Half’s research found over half (51%) of Australian job-seekers decide whether they want to work for a company during the interview.

-There are a few ways to create a process that efficiently elicits the right information while impressing candidates with speed impeccable organisation.
-These include initial phone or Skype interviews, preparing interview questions methodically and ahead of time, quickly sharing feedback among stakeholders and scheduling interviews over a short 1 to 2-day period.
+There are a few ways to create a process that efficiently elicits the right information while impressing candidates with speed impeccable organization.
+These include an initial phone or Skype interview, preparing interview questions methodically and ahead of time, quickly sharing feedback among stakeholders and scheduling interviews over a short 1 to 2-day period.

 5) Shortlist candidates

 Stakeholders must come together to shortlist candidates promptly after interviews to keep the hiring timeframe to an absolute minimum.